ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 				wordsBox.textContent = `Words in the post: ${ stats.words }`;

-				// If the content length is close to the characters limit, add a CSS class to warns the user. container.classList.toggle( 'demo-update__limit-close', isCloseToLimit );
+				// If the content length is close to the character limit, add a CSS class to warn the user. container.classList.toggle( 'demo-update__limit-close', isCloseToLimit );

-				// If exceeded the characters limit, add a CSS class that makes the content's background red. container.classList.toggle( 'demo-update__limit-exceeded', isLimitExceeded );
+				// If the character limit is exceeded, add a CSS class that makes the content's background red. container.classList.toggle( 'demo-update__limit-exceeded', isLimitExceeded );

-				// If exceeded the characters limit, disable the send button. sendButton.toggleAttribute( 'disabled', isLimitExceeded );
+				// If the character limit is exceeded, disable the send button. sendButton.toggleAttribute( 'disabled', isLimitExceeded );
 			}
 		}